 A landlord cannot refuse to consent to a lease transfer on arbitrary or opportunistic grounds, or for an ulterior purpose, and must also exercise its discretion in good faith.
 Nevertheless, they still have an interest in evaluating tenants and have discretion in deciding whether to give consent.
 This case also demonstrates the importance of communicating clearly during negotiations and for each party to act reasonably throughout the process.

-The lawyers at Milosevic Fiske LLP in Toronto are skilled at providing strategic litigation advice across complex commercial matters including commercial real estate litigation.
+The lawyers at Milosevic & Associates in Toronto are skilled at providing strategic litigation advice across complex commercial matters including commercial real estate litigation.
 Our team has extensive experience managing risk in commercial real estate transactions.
 To learn how we can help you call us at 416-916-1387 or contact us online to schedule a consultation.